-Program Educational Objectives and Outcomes
+Program Educational Objectives and Student Outcomes

 Program Educational Objectives

 PEO 2.
-To provide students with a solid foundation in computer science, mathematics, and basic sciences, which will allow them to successfully compete for quality jobs in all functions of computer science employment, ranging from software developer to customer support.
+To provide graduates with a solid foundation in computer science, mathematics, and basic sciences, which will allow them to successfully compete for quality jobs in all functions of computer science employment, ranging from software developer to customer support.

 PEO 3.
 To equip graduates with life-long learning skills, which will allow them to successfully adapt to the evolving technologies throughout their professional careers.

 PEO 4.
 To equip graduates with communication skills, which will allow them to collaborate effectively with other members of a team for the development of large computer and software systems.

 PEO 5.
 To provide graduates with the broad education necessary to understand the impact of computer technology in a global and societal context.